roytang/blog/content/post/2003/10/new-beginning.md

 url: /2003/10/new-beginning/
 ---

-"If history is to change, let it change!
+> "If history is to change, let it change!
+>

-If the world is to be destroyed, so be it!
+> If the world is to be destroyed, so be it!
+>

-If my fate is to die, I must simply laugh.&#8221;
+> If my fate is to die, I must simply laugh."
+>

-&#8211; Magus, Chrono Trigger
+> -- Magus, Chrono Trigger

 For as long as I have known about it, I have always liked this quote.
 It speaks of a certain ferocity, a certain stubbornness, a firm, unbending belief that whatever life throws at you, you will be able to not only handle it, but laugh in the face of its absurdity.
 This is how I would want my life to be; to be able to face any kind of adversity and address it without pause.